ashahide/d1c3/README.md

 ### Dice Expression Format

-The dice expression must be passed as a **single string**, either:
+The expression must be passed as a **single string**, either:
 - Without spaces:
   ```bash
   d1c3 2d4+1d6-3
   ```
-- Or quoted to preserve spaces:
+- Or quoted if including spaces:
   ```bash
   d1c3 '2d4 + 1d6 - 3'
   ```

-Unquoted expressions with spaces will not be parsed correctly unless there are no whitespaces like 2d4-6.

 ---